-The immediate challenge for hotel owners and operators has been cash flow management and forecasting.
-Businesses that were well capitalised with healthy balance sheets have a distinct advantage when it comes to withstanding a sharp drop in revenue, and a potentially longer-term period of depressed demand.
-For hotel managers and owners, the focus will be on increasing liquidity and reducing cash requirements.
-This will necessitate a thorough examination of all pre-COVID expenditure.
+Cash flow management and forecasting is an ongoing challenge for hotels.
+Businesses that were well capitalised with healthy balance sheets have a distinct advantage when it comes to withstanding the drop in revenue, and a potentially longer-term period of depressed demand.

 There are a number of factors that make cash flow forecasting difficult in the current climate.
-Firstly, what will happen once lockdown and travel restrictions are lifted is still unclear.
-We may have a period of muted demand as cautious consumers stay away, and the continuation of social distancing measures requiring reduced room occupancy and increased cleaning costs could significantly impact revenue and operating costs.
-Business occupancy could lag behind leisure occupancy
+For example, the impact on liquidity as lockdown and travel restrictions are lifted is still unclear.
+We may have a period of muted demand as cautious consumers stay away.
+The continuation of social distancing measures requiring reduced room occupancy and increased cleaning costs could significantly impact revenue and operating costs.
+Its likely that business occupancy could lag behind leisure occupancy as companies decide to continue to limit travel and conduct meetings virtually.